Brattleboro Union High School: History

 The school began in 1831 and was incorporated by the Vermont Legislature in November, 1832.
 It was originally a private enterprise led by prominent community members John Holbrook and John Dickerman.
 The original building was made out of wood and was in a separate area of Brattleboro from where it is currently.
 The wooden high school was used for grades beyond the primary grades.

 The new Brattleboro’ High School in the East Village competed with the private Brattleboro Academy of the West Village.
-The Academy was established in 1801 and had served the area’s secondary education needs for two decades.
+The Academy was established in 1801 and served the area’s secondary education needs for two decades.
 These two private high schools mirrored the growth and competition that existed between the East and West Villages during the 1800s.
-Initially the West Village had the upper hand but as the Connecticut River continued to support trade in the first half of the 1800’s, and the railroad along the river grew during the second half of the century, the East Village emerged as the dominant population center.
+Initially, the West Village had the upper hand but as the Connecticut River continued to support trade in the first half of the 1800s, and the railroad along the river grew during the second half of the century, the East Village emerged as the dominant population center.